mekomsolutions/ozone-distro-cambodia/README.md

 * [TBD]

 ### Version 1.0.0
-* Clinical forms for screening and management of diabetes and hypertension (NCD Medical History, NCD Screening, NCD Consultation)
-* Clinical form for cercival cancer screening
 * Cambodia-specific patient registration
+* Clinical forms for screening and management of diabetes and hypertension:
+  * NCD Medical History
+  * NCD Screening
+  * NCD Consultation
+* Clinical form for cervical cancer screening
 * Full localization of all clinical forms in Khmer
 * Partial localization application screens in Khmer